halon-extras/clamav/README.md

 ### clamav(fp[, options])

 Scan a File pointer (fp) with ClamAV.
+If attachements are scanned separately, change the `rfc822` options to false.

 **Params**